 Recommended spots to visit for shopping in Ise-Shima are Okage Yokocho and Mikimoto Pearl Island.
 Okage Yokocho also has many places to eat and drink, so you can enjoy snacking while you walk around and look for souvenirs.
 A short walk further will bring you to Mikimoto Pearl Island.
 Although it is an island, there is a bridge for easy access.

-1. After Visiting Ise Grand Shrine, Head Over to "Okage Yokocho"
+11. After Visiting Ise Grand Shrine, Head Over to "Okage Yokocho" For Souvenirs!

 Okage Yokocho is located in front of the Main Shrine at Ise Jingu, making it a perfect place to stop by after visiting the shrine.
 There you will find a plentiful variety of all kinds of famous Mie products and desserts for souvenirs.

 Among traditional craft items popular as reasonably priced souvenirs, you can find beautiful indigo "Matsusaka Cotton" goods and colorful and trendy "Ise Kumihimo" string accessories.
-Many people also try their luck with "Okage-ken Mikuji", which is a cute "Okage-ken" dog figurine with a fortune attached.
+Many people also try their luck with "Okage-ken Mikuji," a cute "Okage-ken" dog figurine with a fortune attached.
 Akafuku-mochi and several other kinds of sweets are also available for sale.

-Mikimoto Pearl Island is a 7000 square-foot island in Toba Bay, and it was the first facility in the world to successfully cultivate pearls.
+Mikimoto Pearl Island is a 7000 square-foot island in Toba Bay, and it was the first facility in the world to cultivate pearls successfully.
 After touring the island's various amenities and attractions, pick out souvenirs on the 1st floor of Pearl Plaza.
-Pearl jewelry may seen like an expensive souvenir, but here you can acquire a wealth of pieces for reasonable prices.
+Pearl jewelry may seem like an expensive souvenir, but here you can acquire a wealth of pieces for reasonable prices.

 Text by:WEST PLAN